News & Trending Money News

 Remember that your best bet may be to not answer robocalls in the first place, giving them less knowledge of you or if your phone number is active.

 But if you do answer one, hang up and don’t answer questions or give out your personal information.
-Keep more money in your bank account by not interacting.
+You can keep more money in your bank account by not interacting.

-It’s vital to remember to keep your personal information private, so avoid sharing anything with someone who cold calls you.
-Taking the time to report to authorities may seem like an annoying next step, but it could help prevent more calls in the future.
+It’s vital to remember to keep your personal information private, so avoid sharing anything with someone who cold-calls you.
+Although reporting to authorities may seem like an annoying next step, it could help prevent more calls in the future.